 E-invoice is the simplest payment method

 There are several different ways to pay bills.
 In most cases, the simplest option is to subscribe to e-invoices, which sends the payment details directly to your op.fi service.
 All you have to do is approve the payment, without needing to input account and reference numbers.
 This also ensures that the bill’s payment details are entered correctly.
+Until the due date, you can still edit the payment’s due date, payment account and amount.
 You can also choose to approve payments automatically, which saves you the hassle of remembering to pay your bills.